 What is Colonial Design?

-Colonial is a family oriented American style that is a home design based on architectural and inter design practices of the old colonial settlers of America.
-It is especially influenced by the 18th century homes.
+Colonial is a family-oriented American style that is a home design based on architectural and inter design practices of the old colonial settlers of America.
+It is especially influenced by 18th-century homes.
 These often borrowed from the country homes of Europe but comparatively were simple and more practical.

 Because of being influenced by European homes, there are many subsets of Colonial based on the country of origin.
 For example, the Dutch settlers had different styles from the English ones.
-Their styles were distinguished by the simplicity and honesty.
-Many of these has rustic and casual feel compared to the lavish and formal homes of Europe.
+Their styles were distinguished by their simplicity and honesty.
+Many of these have a rustic and casual feel compared to the lavish and formal homes of Europe.

 History of Colonial Design

 This design evolved throughout the colonial period of Americans.
-Early it began in 16th and 17th centuries and later its counterparts.
-These homes were bare bones and practicality oriented that the older counterparts.
+Early it began in the 16th and 17th centuries and later its counterparts.
+These homes were bare bones and practicality oriented than their older counterparts.
 The basic plank construction of structure and wood was common.
-Later the homes in America evolved to be more comfortable and furnished in 18th century especially among the wealthiest settlers.
+Later the homes in America evolved to be more comfortable and furnished in the 18th century especially among the wealthiest settlers.
 However, the aesthetic tradition of simplicity and practicality was continued.

 Modern colonial look

 Many people still tend to love the Colonial style and the influences are still notable.
 It tends to be blended with the American style followed by the American Revolutionary war.
 The blending was notable use of design motifs life bald eagle, Betsy Ross flag, and many such.
-Actually, these designed are never the part of original colonial.
-Creating a colonial design must include palette of white, natural wood and other basic colors.
-Most common colors are indigo blue, barn red and tallow ochre.
-Color options line optical green were introduced later.
+Actually, these designs are never the part of original colonial.
+Creating a colonial design must include a palette of white, natural wood, and other basic colors.
+The most common colors are indigo blue, barn red, and tallow ochre.
+Color options line optical green was introduced later.